- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

 If you think you can “feel” spring, your dog can absolutely sense it, too.
-You’ll probably notice that just getting outdoors gives her a whole new energy, and we’ll give you some tips on how to focus that energy into some fantastic running.
+You’ll probably notice that just getting outdoors gives them a whole new energy, and we’ll give you some tips on how to focus that energy into some fantastic running.

 If you haven’t started a running routine with your dog yet, spring is a great season to start.
 The weather is tolerable in most climates, the daylight lasts longer into the evening, and the dog days of summer are still in the distant future.
 The verdict?
 Spring is a great time to get some miles in.
 Just make sure you check with your vet if you have any concerns prior to starting a routine.

-I’ve been a runner for most of my life, and for many of those years I’ve had a faithful running buddy.
-My first canine companion was a sweet old (sort of plump) golden retriever named Ginger; a little slow, but just a lovable girl.
+I’ve been a runner for most of my life and, for many of those years, I’ve had a faithful running buddy.
+My first canine companion was a sweet old (sort of plump) Golden Retriever named Ginger; a little slow, but just a lovable girl.
 She taught me the following things about “best practices” for starting a running routine with your dog.

 To start, one of the most difficult things for me was to figure out how to get Ginger to “keep her lane,” in runner’s speak.
-When running on the road, I wanted to keep her to the outside (farthest from any cars, and on the softer shoulder of the road), and generally next to me, or slightly ahead.
+When running on the road, I wanted to keep her to the outside (furthest from any cars, and on the softer shoulder of the road), and generally next to me, or slightly ahead.